replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 ### Improvements {#improvements-1-91-0}
 * Updates the kotsadm base image to `debian:bullseye-slim` to resolve CVE-2022-29458 with high severity.
-* CLI prompts to set the admin console password now display password complexity rules.
-Currently, passwords must be at least six characters long.
+* The CLI prompts to set the admin console password now display password complexity rules.
+Passwords must be at least six characters long.

 ### Bug Fixes {#bug-fixes-1-91-0}
 * Fixes an issue where the admin console automatically redirected to the login page after a snapshot was restored successfully, which could have prevented users from knowing the outcome of the restore.